Apache Maven is a build automation tool for Java.

 If you don't have Maven 3.5 or newer installed:

 If you haven't already done so, follow the steps in the Quickstart to download the Cloud SDK, create your Cloud project, and initialize your App Engine app.

 gcloud components install app-engine-java

-To use the plugin in an existing Maven project, add the following into the
+To use the App Engine Maven plugin, add the following lines to the

 After you add the App Engine Maven plugin to your project's

 file, you can use the following command to build deploy your app:

 mvn package appengine:deploy -Dapp.deploy.projectId=PROJECT_ID

 Replace PROJECT_ID with the ID of your Cloud project.
 If